Kommunicate-io/Kommunicate-Web-SDK/docs/docs/web-conversation.md

 #### Example : Assigning conversations to a specific bot/agent on certain events

 *Usecase:*  A user comes to your website and starts a conversation with support agents.
 When user navigates to another page you wants to start conversation  with another agents or bots.
 You can achieve this by updating the conversation rules dynamically.
-Set the appropriate values in above mentioned parameters and Kommunciate will use these parameters while creating the conversation.
+Set the appropriate values in above mentioned parameters and Kommunicate will use these parameters while creating the conversation.
 You can update the empty values when user navigate to previous page to make old conversation rules(set from dashboard) effective.
 Below is the sample code for the same:
 ```javascript